 Preparing for surgery

 It's best to be prepared if you're planning to have surgery.
-Make sure you know exactly what your operation is for and the risk involved.
+Ask your doctor questions and make sure you know exactly what your operation is for and the risk involved.

 Guide to bariatric surgery

 Bariatric surgery is the most effective way to lose weight and keep it off in the long term.
 Learn about the different types of bariatric surgery here.

 Gastric bypass surgery, a very effective surgery for weight loss, helps you lose weight by changing how your stomach and small intestine absorb food.

 Surgery for cholesteatoma